kanthorlabs/kanthorq/website/docs/002-guides/001-insert-events.md

 ### The `Subject`

-The `Subject` is a property that allows you organize your events in a hierarchical structure.
-I borrowed it from [NATS Subject-Based Messaging](https://docs.nats.io/nats-concepts/subjects).
-If you are familiar with RabbitMQ, you can think it's kind of [Routing Key](https://www.rabbitmq.com/tutorials/tutorial-five-go#topic-exchange)
+The `Subject` property allows you to organize your events in a hierarchical structure.
+This concept is inspired by [NATS Subject-Based Messaging](https://docs.nats.io/nats-concepts/subjects).
+If you're familiar with RabbitMQ, it's similar to a [Routing Key](https://www.rabbitmq.com/tutorials/tutorial-five-go#topic-exchange).

-Lets say you need to work with event of order that is updated, you can define a subject like this `order.updated`.
-Then you can write your own logic to handle it.
+For example, if you have an event for an order update, you might define the subject as `order.updated`.
+You can then write logic to handle this event.

-After a period of time, your business requirements may change and you need another logic to handle the event that is belong.
-Then you have to decide whether you should modify the old logic to support the new version of just write another completely logic to handle new version.
+As your business evolves, you might need to handle different versions of this event.
+You could either modify the existing logic or write new logic for the updated version.

-- If you decide to support both old and new logic, you can define a new subject like this `order.updated.v2` so you can filter all events that match both the old and new version with the filter `order.updated.>`.
+- To support both old and new logic, you can define a new subject like `order.updated.v2`.
+You can filter all versions using the pattern `order.updated.>` so that both old and new events will be matched.

-- If you choose the other soluton, you can define a new subject like this `v2.order.updated` so that the filter `order.updated.>` will only match the old one, and `v2.order.updated.>` only match the new one.
-Then you can register an other subscriber to working on the filter `v2.order.updated.>`
+- Alternatively, to keep old and new versions separate, you could define a subject like `v2.order.updated`.
+Then `order.updated.>` will match the old version, and `v2.order.updated.>` will match the new one.

-Later, you got a bump, your business grows rapidly and you decide that you need to support multiple regions.
-Then you can define another subject like this `ap-southeast-1.order.created`, `ap-southeast-2.order.created`, `ap-southeast-1.v2.order.created` and `ap-southeast-2.v2.order.created`
+If your business expands to multiple regions, you could further specify subjects like `ap-southeast-1.order.created`, `ap-southeast-2.order.created`, and so on.

 ### The `Body`

-The `body` is an arbitrary byte array that you can use to store any data you want.
-Most commone usage are json string, but you can also use image binary or base64 as well.
-And other example usage is you encrypt the `body` in the event before it's stored in the database.
-Then you can decrypt it when you need it.
+The Body is an arbitrary byte array where you can store any kind of data.
+The most common use case is storing a JSON string, but you could also store binary data, such as images, or even encrypt the body before storing it.

+For example:

 ```go
 // pseudo code for demonstration